-Figure 4: Pre-Simulation module in Generator4
+Fig.6: Pre-Simulation module in Generator4

-Within the dialog, the user can create different Steps.
-Designed to structure and organize the folding operations, the steps contain any desired number of actions.
+Within the dialog, the user can create different Operations and Steps.
+Designed to structure and organize the folding operations, the Steps carried out within each Operation contain in turn any desired number of actions.